evfro/hybridsvd/README.md

 # Guide to reproduce experiments

-If you just want to see all the results, simply open `Pictures_KDD.ipynb` notebook.
+If you just want to see all the results, simply open `View_all_results.ipynb` notebook.
 You can do it directly on Github.
 All other notebooks (with code) can also be viewed with Github.

 ## Preparing environment for experimentation
 **NOTE:** Only Linux environment is supported.
 The code has been tested on Ubuntu 14.04.